Introducing Your Immune System

-Immunity Boosting Tips
+Immune Boosting Tips

-#1: Read your ingredient lists.
+3. Read your ingredient lists.

-Hidden behind the phrases “all natural”, “whole grain”, “gluten free”, “sugar free” found on the packaging of foods touting to be “good” for you are a series of additives and fillers that are not.
+If you don’t know what an ingredient is or you can’t pronounce it, don’t eat it.
+Be aware that hidden behind the phrases “all natural”, “whole grain”, “gluten free”, “sugar free” found on the packaging of foods touting to be “good” for you are a series of additives and fillers that are not healthy.
 Those terms are used by the food industry to sell their products without any proof that what’s inside fulfills their claim.
 If the ingredients include words you don’t understand or can’t pronounce, chances are they’re harmful to your body.
 Let Google be your friend and type some of those words into the search engine.
 It’s an eye-opening experience.

 To learn how to read your ingredient lists, check out our blog post: Understanding the ingredients list on your food labels.